Help Get First Aid on the National Curriculum – We did it!

-The British Heart Foundation is campaigned for Emergency Life Support skills to be included on the national curriculum in the UK.
+The British Heart Foundation has been campaigning for Emergency Life Support skills to be included on the national curriculum in the UK.

 Click here to sign the petition to lobby the government to include first aid on the national curriculum.
 You can also e-mail your local politician to help raise awareness of the campaign.
 Getting first aid taught in all secondary schools would be a huge step forward for the UK, as the BHF point out “knowing how to stop bleeding, open an airway or perform CPR should be considered as important as knowing your times tables”.
 Please sign the petition today!